 - Flesh out the character by giving them a drive in life, and something they’re afraid of.
 These are guides to roleplaying them.

 You are a creature from another planet or another world, with highly unusual physiology.
 Maybe you look vaguely human, or maybe your appearance immediately sets you apart.
-Your abilities and moors are unlike anything the creatures of this world have ever seen.
+Your abilities and mores are unlike anything the creatures of this world have ever seen.

 Perhaps you are the ambassador for your species, or maybe the last remaining member of your race, desperately seeking a new home.